A Bible Devotion from Psalm 62

 When Solomon wrote the book of Ecclesiastes, he tells of trying to find purpose in life by accumulating great wealth and power.
 In the end, however, his conclusion was: wealth and power only produce emptiness.
 He further stated that there is nothing new under the sun.

-That's a pretty interesting lesson that is very appropriate for us to consider when looking at Psalm 62.
+That's a pretty interesting lesson that is very appropriate for us to consider when looking at the 62nd Psalm.
 What is the primary thing men seek after in our world today?
 Wealth and Power.
 If only we were independently wealthy, then all of our problems would be solved and we would be happy.
 In our heart of hearts we know that isn't true, and yet we can't help but believe it anyway.